aws-samples/amazon-cloudwatch-auto-alarms/README.md

        ParameterKey=AlarmNotificationARN,ParameterValue=<SNS Topic ARN for Alarm Notifications> \
        --region <enter your aws region id, e.g. "us-east-1">

+   If you don't want to enable SNS notifications, you can set the **ParameterValue** to **""** for **AlarmNotificationARN**.

+   You can retrieve the SNS Topic ARN from step #3 for the **AlarmNotificationARN** parameter value by running the following command:

+       aws cloudformation describe-stacks --stack-name amazon-cloudwatch-auto-alarms-sns-topic \
+       --query "Stacks[0].Outputs[?ExportName=='amazon-cloudwatch-auto-alarms-sns-topic-arn'].OutputValue" \
+       --output text --region <enter your aws region id, e.g. "us-east-1">
 ### Changing the default alarm set
 You can add, remove, and customize alarms in the default alarm set.
 The default alarms are defined in the **default_alarms** python dictionary in [cw_auto_alarms.py](src/cw_auto_alarms.py).